top of page

 Tami Loehrs

 During her travels through Africa, she documented the experience using the Notes app on her phone.
 Sporting a new camera and a passion for nature, she beautifully captured her uncanny connection with the animals.
-The culmination evolved into her first published book, Africa… Table for One.
+The culmination evolved into her first published book of photography with an inspiring story, Africa… Table for One.

 Her extraordinary encounters with wildlife, especially the gorillas, touched her spiritually and, quite literally, physically.
 This led to her new motivation to preserve and protect wildlife, and give back to communities in need.
 So she packed up her life in the US, moved to Rwanda and started the Silverbacks franchise.